fgimenez/vagrant-shell-commander/README.md

 ## Usage

+The command line utility is very similar to the ```vagrant ssh -c``` builtin command, but with multinode support and additional options.
 To execute a command on all the machines:

     $ vagrant sh -c free